 2 – Use Joyful Language When Talking About How Your Declutter Your Home

+Positive affirmations matter!
 Start by saying things like, “I will declutter my bedroom today, and now I can finally make room and feel organized.”
-Switching up our mindset and our language makes a huge difference in the entire process.
+Switching up our mindset and language dramatically affects the entire process.
 Doing so will help create joy and a healthy atmosphere for everyone to work, live and thrive.

 Like anything else, negative thoughts and emotions will thrust us into dread, and as you know, nothing good comes of it.
 So instead, before you begin decluttering, think about the positives and how healthier your home will look and feel.
 Remember, the less stuff you have, the less you’ll need to declutter and organize.

-3 – What You’ll Need To Start Decluttering – Preparation Plays A Part
+3 – What You’ll Need To Declutter Your Home – Preparation Is Key

 Five Baskets – Five Purposes: